DrunkenAlcoholic/nLauncher/README.md

 ## Themes

-- F5 cycles through bundled themes and persists the last pick.
+- `:t` shows the theme list; move with Up/Down to preview instantly and press Enter to keep the selection.
-- `:t` shows a list of theme names; pressing Enter applies one immediately.
+  Leaving `:t` without pressing Enter restores the theme you started with.
 - Add or edit `[[themes]]` blocks in the TOML to create your own colour schemes.

 Popular presets include Nord, Catppuccin (all flavours), Ayu, Dracula, Gruvbox,